Pranav-Saraswat/flask-cicd-demo/readme.md

-Here’s a **cleaned-up and professional version** of your README file, optimized for GitHub presentation, clarity, and structure:

----

 # 🚀 Flask CI/CD Pipeline using GitHub, Jenkins, and Webhooks

 This project demonstrates a **basic DevOps CI/CD pipeline** that automatically deploys a simple **Flask "Hello World"** app using **GitHub**, **Jenkins**, and **Webhooks**.